Nisha-Ramasubramonian/Nisha-Ramasubramonian.github.io/README.md

 - Managed the tax aspects of a portfolio of high-income individuals with complex estate plans (15+ entities) including tax return preparation and forecasting of quarterly tax payments for business planning under tight deadlines.
 - Mentored four interns (three received return offers).
-- Assisted the National Tax Director on a tax law research project.
 - Chosen as an Intern to collaborate directly with the Director of US National Tax on a new tax research project.
 - Selected as Intern Team Lead for National InternConnect, responsible for overseeing a team of 6 interns, ensuring seamless coordination and organization, attendee management, and logistical arrangements.